Dental Implants in Dallas

 Growth proteins to speed healing and increase predictability

 When needed, the doctors will add special growth proteins to the tissues at the surgical site.
-These proteins speed healing, prevent infection, reduce swelling and increase the success of the procedure.
+These proteins speed healing, prevent infection, reduce swelling and increase the success of the dental implant procedure.

 Immediate temporary teeth the same day

 When your implant is placed in a visible area of your smile, you will receive a temporary restoration tooth to ensure your smile is preserved while the implant heals.
 The doctors also provide a provisional denture after implants are placed for new implant-supported dentures.

 Your final restorations will be placed after your implants have fully healed.

 We take every measure to ensure your implant treatment is always as comfortable as possible.
 Both our doctors always explain exactly what will happen during treatment and answer any questions so you are at ease.
 You can also call our office at any time after hours if you have any concerns or questions about your dental implants.

 Our doctors ensure your new teeth are both functional and beautiful.
 They place the implant so your bite will be comfortable and so the new teeth align with your other teeth.
 They also place the implant so it can be easily cleaned.

 For the creation of your new teeth, Dr. Tanur and Dr. Ovadia partner with top restorative dentists or prosthodontists (prosthodontists are specialists in the creation of prosthetic teeth).
 This ensures your new teeth will be totally natural in look and function.

 Dr. Tanur and Dr. Ovadia have made it easy for you to afford dental implants.
 Our office provides numerous payment options.
 Our treatment coordinator can help you with financing and insurance as needed so you can receive the care you need.